envoy/polarwind/examples/django/README.md

 ## Overview

 This project is an example of a Django project with Polarwind pre-installed.
-We are using Create React App to serve up a typical React application, with Polarwind installed as a dependency.
+We are using Create React App's development server to serve up the bundled JS and CSS, while keeping the template itself in Django.
+This allows a more natural way of building pages in Django using paths, views and templates.

-To build the React project for production, you would change into the `frontend` directory and run `npm run build`.
-This will compile the files into the `frontend/build` directory, including an `index.html` that will point to the latest bundle.
+To build the React project for production, your deployment process should run `npm run build` in the `frontend` directory.

-Over in the Django side, we serve up the contents of `frontend/build/index.html` for any URL (with the exception of `admin/`).

-This project also includes a Django middleware to authenticate the user session against Envoy's OAuth endpoints.
+This project also includes a Django app called `envoy_auth` that implements OAuth2 authentication with Envoy's OAuth endpoints.
+The root path (which serves the Django React template) is protected with `login_required` from `django.contrib.auth`.

 ## Development